STUDENT-ATHLETE HEALTH AND SAFETY - MEMBER SCHOOL SELF AUDIT & NMAA MEMBER SCHOOL AED/EAP VERIFICATION

 4. Anyone Can Save a Life (ACSL) - ACSL is an emergency action plan program sponsored by the Minnesota State High School League, the Medtronics Foundation, and the NFHS Foundation.
 The program includes information and forms for after-school practices and events as well as information on Sudden Cardiac Arrest (one of the most important emergencies).
 The resources can be downloaded from www.anyonecansavealife.org.

-5. CPR/AED Training (AHA/ARC/PHS/ACSL/Other) - There are several training/certification programs available to train coaching and event personnel in the areas of compression only CPR and use of an AED.
+5. CPR/AED Certification (AHA/ARC/Other) - There are several certification programs available to certify coaching and event personnel in the areas of CPR and use of an AED.

 AHA - American Heart Association – www.heart.org (CPR/AED certification)